Holiday Sweets and Special Treats! - eat2explore

 What special treat do you get to enjoy during the holidays?

 Trying out new foods from different cultures is a great way to learn about new people.
 You might find something that becomes a part of your traditions!
+Explore the magic of the world with our global baking kit."

 It’s a fun way to eat2explore!